ericmidt/ericmidt/README.md

 ## Hi there!
 Thanks for checking out my GitHub!

 ### About me
-🔭 I'm currently diving deep into Data Engineering (Python, SQL, AWS, Apache Spark, Kafka, Airflow and Hadoop).
+🔭 I'm currently diving deep into Data Engineering (Python, SQL, AWS, Spark, Kafka, Airflow and Hadoop).

 🧑‍💼 I have work experience as a Back-End Developer and as a Team Leader.